BernsteinLab/BE_CD69_paper_2022/README.md

 `enformer_fine_tuning` contains:
  - training scripts and utilities for fine-tuning an Enformer model on stim vs. resting ATAC-seq data
- - checkpoint contains the weights for the best fine-tuned model at iteration 24
+ - note that the checkpoint containing the weights for the best fine-tuned model at iteration 24 is available at gs://picard-testing-176520/BE_paper_pretraining/models/enformer_fine_tuning_LR15e-05_LR20.005_WD15e-05_WD20.05_WD20.05_enformer_fine_tuning/iteration_24

 `references/` contains:
  - gene annotation files